AbdoEmadAbdo/Portfolio/README.md

 ## Education

-- B.S., Computer engineering | The University of Modern Engineering for Computer and Information technology at Cairo {Maadi} (_Jan 2019 - may2023_)
+- B.S.
+Computer engineering | The University of Modern Engineering for Computer and Information technology at Maadi (_Jan 2019 - may2023_)

 ## Work Experience
 **DataBase Developer @ FreeLance Services (_Jan 2019 - Sep2023_)**